Physiotherapy Pain Association (PPA)

 Health Foundation PIP project

-In December 2019, I was delighted to be asked to take part as a patient representative in a Health Foundation funded project on persistent pain and mental health.
+In December 2019, I was delighted to be asked as part of the PPA to take part as a patient representative in a Health Foundation funded project on persistent pain and mental health.
 I joined a committee which included physiotherapists, clinical psychologists and another patient (Carole).
 As a patient I was fully included in conversations and decisions.
 My experience was that of true co-production, by all stakeholders, including me as a patient.
 Impressive!

-The aim of the project is to produce and test a ‘Psychologically Informed Practice’ training package for Tier 2 MSK physiotherapists to:
+The aim of the project was to produce and test a ‘Psychologically Informed Practice’ training package for Tier 2 MSK physiotherapists to:

 - increase confidence in delivering and managing psychologically informed physiotherapy interventions,

 - improve care and support to patients presenting with both persistent pain and psycho/social needs,

 - produce an accredited PIP skills training programme ready for wider spread and adoption.as